Gemcitabine (Gemzar®)

 How to Take Gemcitabine

 When given at the same time as radiation, there can be more side effects.
-At least one week should pass in between the start or end of radiation therapy and a full gemcitabine dose.
+At least one week should pass between the start or end of radiation therapy and a full gemcitabine dose.
 Please make sure all your healthcare providers are aware of your treatment history with gemcitabine and/or radiation.

-Patients may experience gemcitabine toxicity if the medication is infused for more than 60 minutes or if the medication is given more than once a week.
+Patients may have gemcitabine toxicity if the medication is infused for more than 60 minutes or if the medication is given more than once a week.
 Side effects of toxicity can include severe flu-like symptoms, fever, low blood pressure, and low blood counts.
 If you have any of these side effects, let your provider know.
 You may be told to take medication to manage these side effects and you will be closely monitored for toxicity.

 Possible Side Effects of Gemcitabine